tgstation/tgstation13.org/README.md

 ### Docker

 Start container: `docker-compose up`
-The webserver is available at ports 80 and 443
+The webserver is available at port 80

 ### Manual with npm